streamlit/docs/content/get-started/installation/index.md

 ## Cloud development

-Streamlit Community Cloud makes it easy to skip installation and start coding right in your browser with GitHub Codespaces. 🎉 Hop over to our [Cloud quickstart](/get-started/installation/cloud-quickstart) to create an account, deploy an example app, and jump right into a codespace to start editing.
+Streamlit Community Cloud makes it easy to skip installation and start coding right in your browser with GitHub Codespaces. 🎉 Hop over to our [Community Cloud quickstart](/get-started/installation/cloud-quickstart) to create an account, deploy an example app, and jump right into a codespace to start editing.
 Return to [Main concepts](/get-started/main-concepts) to learn all about how Streamlit works.

 You can edit any app you've deployed on Community Cloud with GitHub Codespaces, too!
 See [Edit your app with GitHub Codespaces](/streamlit-community-cloud/manage-your-app/edit-your-app#edit-your-app-with-github-codespaces).